 Attendees taking part in your competition might even like it so much that they tell other attendees to pay you a visit to compete themselves.
 A great competition will make you stand out at a conference and be remembered.

-How to stand out at a conference #7: Have fun and be creative
+7: Have fun and be creative

 Depending on what industry you are in, conferences can range from exciting to incredibly boring.
 If you find yourself in the latter category, use it to your advantage.
 This is a great opportunity to stand out.
 The attendees should have a good time, and so should you.
 Tell jokes.
 Dress up.
 Start conversations.